HubTou/PyLists4C/README.md

 Beyond Python lists emulation, you'll also find:
 * Conversion from or to arrays
-* Sorted insertion with optional removal of duplicate values
+* Sorted insertion with optional removal of duplicate values, or list duplicates removal
 * List shuffling
 * List joining (beyond concatenation or extension) or splitting
-* List deduplication
 * Heap (push/pop) and queue (enqueue/dequeue) management aliases
 * Statistics and debugging, including memory allocation followup